Our West Palm Beach Child Custody Attorney Is Here to Help

 Frequently Asked Questions About Child Custody in Florida

-- How is custody determined in Florida?
+- How do the Courts determine child custody in Florida?

 - Can the father get child custody?